Hungarian spellcheckers: Broader significance of the programming algorithms created

 What the linguist at NyelvÉsz had only anticipated, was confirmed years later by Hunspell: the generative programming algorithm of Hungarian spell checkers outgrew the confines of the Hungarian language and was also suitable for modeling other languages, even the agglutinative ones.
 Hunspell's multilanguage library of correctly spelled words was later used to supply spell-check in 27 languages and was used by web browser Google Chrome.

-In the age of emergence of large language models (LLM), what sheds new light on the operating mechanism of Hungarian spellcheckers is that their mode of operation with generative algorythms could have contained the early traces of deep learning architecture, the programming paradigm that forms the basis of artificial intelligence (AI).
-With the development of programming tools, the coding of relationships has expanded from the level of word elements to entire words and even texts.
-While early spell checkers assigned inflections to word stems, artificial intelligence assigns the numerical form of words (token), to the numerical form of the words most frequently occurring with them.
-Beyond rigid relationships, the relative strength of connections, the frequency of co-occurrence is also represented spatially, in a vector-like manner.
+Subsequently, from the perspective of the emergence of large language models (LLM), the operating mechanism of Hungarian spellcheckers with generative algorythms contained the early traces of deep learning architecture, the programming paradigm that forms the basis of artificial intelligence (AI).
+The development of programming tools allowed the coding of relationships to expand from the level of word elements to entire words and even texts: while early spell checkers assigned inflections to word stems, artificial intelligence assigns the numerical form of words (token), to the numerical form of the words most frequently occurring with them - beyond rigid relationships, the relative strength of connections, the frequency of co-occurrence is also represented spatially, in a vector-like manner.
 Moreover, while early spell checkers required each word-unit of a language to be entered manually, advances in computer technology have made it possible to automate the entry of new word/text units.
 As was highlighted by the authors of "Attention Is All You Need", considered a foundational paper in modern artificial intelligence, proper word-embedding is sufficient to model even large amounts of texts.